 Please see our "Offers" page for Polar Latitudes current promotions.

-Most of the 2018-19 departures are near or at capacity, but we do have a few voyages on which we are able to offer limited inventory, at an additional 10% commission.
+Most of the 2018-19 departures are near or at capacity, but we do have a few voyages on which we are able to offer limited inventory - agents should contact us for details of a special offer on a first come first served basis, for the voyages listed below.
+The offer will be in effect through August 31st.

 - February 12, 2019 Falklands, South Georgia & Antarctica